 [Editor’s note: During the discussions on the revision of Recommendation ITU-R M.1450 it was suggested that some of the sharing parameter and deployment information that was proposed to be added could be better placed into the revision of Report ITU-R M.2116 as this report addresses characteristics for BWA systems for use in sharing studies.
 This would also follow the approach that WP 5A has taken for other BWA systems where the radio interface standards are contained in Recommendation ITU-R M.1801 whilst the characteristics for sharing studies are in Report ITU-R M.2116.
 The same structure applies to IMT-2000 and IMT-Advanced, where the radio interface standards are in Recommendations ITU-R M.1457 and ITU-R M.2012 whilst the characteristics for sharing studies are in Reports ITU-R M.2039 and ITU-R M.2292.
 Input contributions to the next WP 5A meeting are encouraged to see which RLAN deployment information for sharing studies could be included here and how to best structure that information.
 Document 5A/676 will also be addressed during this discussion.]

+6 IMT-2020 radio interfaces

+Terrestrial IMT-2020 systems meet the definition of BWA found in Recommendation ITU-R F.1399.
+Sharing and deployment characteristics of IMT-2020 systems can be found in [TBD, see Editor’s Note below], and are not duplicated herein.
+These systems should also be considered in sharing analysis involving BWA systems.

 [Editor’s note: WP 5D has provided “Characteristics of terrestrial component of IMT for sharing and compatibility studies in preparation for WRC-23” to WP 5A in Document 5A/378(Rev.1) which cover various frequency bands between 470 MHz and 10.5 GHz.
 WP 5D has also provided “Technical and operational parameters and deployment characteristics for IMT-2020 for use in sharing studies under WRC-19 agenda items” to WP 5A during the previous study cycle in Document 5A/331 (March 2017) which cover various frequency bands between 24.25 and 86 GHz.
 Since these characteristics were provided in embedded files but not by referencing published ITU-R Reports, WP 5A will need to consider at the next meeting how to best incorporate this information here into the Working Document.
 Referencing the corresponding ITU-R Reports as was done for the IMT-2000 and IMT-Advanced characteristics could be done if WP5D prepares an ITU-R Report for the IMT-2020 characteristics.]

 …